jwshartle/S3T2TM2/Design Document.md

 ﻿# Team 2 Design Document

 ## Introduction:

 Our software aims to provide a simple, intuitive task management utility for agile software development teams.
-Our program, for now named TM, will allow teams and individuals to plan projects, organize tasks and workloads, and track both team and individual progress.
+Our program, for now named TM, will allow teams and individuals to plan projects, organize tasks, and track both team and individual progress.
+A simple, refined user interface will display only as much information as necessary, keeping the user focused on working, not coordinating.

+Communication and flexibility are both key in an agile environment and will be two of the primary focuses of TM beyond simple task planning.
+TM will be accessible from anywhere with cloud connectivity, keeping teams on track even when working remotely.
+To communicate about tasks and projects, multiple paths of connection will be found throughout the software.
+With message feeds for conversations and embedded notepads for tasks, teams will be able to collaborate and plan in the same application.
+Fewer applications running reduces overhead time and distraction for each user, and TM will create more informed, more efficient teams.

+TM will also stress equality.
+Whether you have 3 users on a task or 50, everyone will have the ability to work together to get the job done.
+Adding content and adding teammates will be done on the fly, by any project member.
+Teams will have the freedom to find the right person for each job without having to run every decision through management.
+Managers will still have the tools to keep their projects on track, but TM will help teammates find their own ways of pushing the project forward.

 ## Product Reviews:
    Since each of our team members had a task to research, we each took it in turn to review a task to implement.
 The first function we looked at implementing was login systems.
 We examined 3 different login systems and profile outlays to draw ideas from.
 Although many were too in depth for the scale of this projects needed functions, they did help provide a fundamental look at what a basic profile would need and what should happen users create accounts and log in to a system.
 The first one was an obvious choice, github.